The Danger of “Divide and Conquer” Leaders

 • They derive energy from pitting people against one another.
 They feel the bigger the chasm, the greater their opportunity.

-• They rarely if ever acknowledge mistakes or setbacks.
-Vulnerability is a weakness to them and to be avoided at all costs.
+• They rarely, if ever, acknowledge mistakes or setbacks.
+They view vulnerability as a weakness and strive to avoid it at all costs.

 • They always have to be elevated above anyone else in their surrounding orbit.
-No one is more important than them and everyone should defer to their judgment.
+No one is more important than them, and everyone should defer to their judgment.

 • They have no interest in expanding their worldview and prefer information that validates what they already believe to be true (whether it is or not).
 Facts are always secondary to their agenda.